franckya/blog-researches/index.md

 For more details see [What's New in OpenNMS Horizon 29](https://docs.opennms.com/horizon/29/releasenotes/whatsnew.html).

 ## If you are looking to install OpenNMS on CentOS 8, click [here](https://franckya.github.io/openNMS/) to access the code, and let us know if you are experiencing any issue.

+### Create an API Key on AWS

+To create an API key on AWS (Amazon Web Services), you will need to use the AWS Identity and Access Management (IAM) service.

+Here are the steps to create an API key:

+1. Sign in to the AWS Management Console.

+2. Navigate to the IAM service.

+3. In the left-hand menu, click on "Users" and then click the "Add user" button.

+4. Enter a user name for your new user and select the "Programmatic access" checkbox under "Access type".

+5. Click the "Next: Permissions" button to move to the next step.

+6. On the "Set permissions" page, you can either attach an existing policy directly to the user, or create a new policy using the JSON or visual editor.

+7. After you have set the permissions for the user, click the "Next: Review" button to review the user details.

+8. Click the "Create user" button to create the user and generate the API key.

+On the final page, you will see the access key and secret access key for the user.
+Make sure to save these somewhere secure, as you will not be able to view the secret access key again.

+That's it!
+You have now created an API key on AWS using the IAM service.
+You can use these keys to authenticate your API requests to AWS services.

 ### Yannick Djomo